 Ghosts In Supernatural

-- And I Must Scream/Barred from the Afterlife: Some ghosts were evil in life, but even good spirits who remain as ghosts become twisted by a desire for vengeance.
+- And I Must Scream: Some ghosts were evil in life, but even good spirits who remain as ghosts become twisted by a desire for vengeance.

 - Animate Dead: The spirits of the dead can be summoned by a Necromancer who may be a human practicing Black Magic like Walter Dixon or Jimmy Tomorrow or a demon like Lilith or Samhain.

 - Ectoplasm: A rare phenomena only produced by powerful angry spirits.
 Most is a black tar-like substance, such as seen in "No Exit" (S02, Ep06), "After School Special" (S04, Ep13), and "There Will Be Blood" (S07, Ep22).
 However, spectres secrete green ectoplasm as seen in "Southern Comfort" (S08, Ep06).

 - Electromagnetic Ghosts: Ghosts cause flashing lights, appear on film or digital photography, and produce electronic voice phenomenon (EVP).
 They can be detected with an electromagnetic fields (EMF) meter.

 - Ethereal White Dress: A Woman Scorned in white who kills her children and often haunts rivers or lakes where she drowned herself.
 She may flag down cars asking for a ride.
 The most famous example would be La Llorona or Weeping Woman.
 Appears in the Pilot (S01, Ep01).
 The Supernatural Book of Monsters, Spirits, Demons and Ghouls also mentions John Winchester ran into one outside Durant, Oklahoma in 1991, and he believed it was the same kind of spirit that the Irish know as bean sidhe.

 - Ghostly Chill: Ghosts can drop the temperature resulting in frosted over windows and visible breath.